liam2/liam2/doc/usersguide/source/architecture.rst

 Liam2 provides many different bases classes to inherit from when implementing a new function:

-* NumexprFunctionProperty: base class for functions which are implemented as-is in numexpr. eg. abs, log, exp
+* NumexprFunction: base class for functions which are implemented as-is in numexpr. eg. abs, log, exp

 * CompoundExpression: base class for expressions which can be expressed in